Hicham1970/SurveyorTools/README.md

 And more......

-PS: This is from my proper labour, if you find any mistakes or even faults, please advise me, i still learning each day To take a maximum adventage of this worksheet, you have to accept Macros in your machine .
+PS: This is from my proper labour, if you find any mistakes or even faults, please advise me, I still learning each day To take maximum advantage of this worksheet, you have to accept Macros in your machine, and also create a folder 'PrintOut' to save your printing.